 Similar to other degenerative diseases where stem cell therapies have been proven to be successful (i.e. neurodegenerative diseases), they found that the two cell types primarily communicate via an extensive direct transfer of membrane components and extracellular vesicles, which is known as the Stem Cell Secretome.

 Figure: Schematic illustration of discogenic degenerative diseases of the disc – one of the most frequent sources of back pain.

 Stem cells can trigger regenerative effects by improving the problems at the root, where the catabolic microenvironment causes bad disc quality due to minimal cell proliferation.
 Stem cells can help with their intrinsic inter-cellular communication factors, the so called paracrine factors, also known as the Stem Cell Secretome.
-The ANOVA Stem Cell Secretome therapy is designed to harness and concentrate these factors for efficacy and safety.
+The ANOVA Stem Cell Secretome therapy is designed to harness and concentrate these factors.

 ANOVA offers these treatments in a personalized treatment plan, based on your current health status.
 As with any type of treatment, experimental therapy such as stem cell-based therapy cannot promise any success.
 Before the attending physician can suggest an experimental therapy, they will individually assess whether the benefits of the therapy are given for the patient and make sure they outweigh the potential risks.
-With this approach, ANOVA establishes a superior cellular regenerative treatment for back pain and spinal conditions in cases where it is beneficial.
+With this approach, ANOVA establishes a safe method to offer cellular regenerative treatment for back pain and spinal conditions in cases where it is beneficial.
 Unmatched quality worldwide and developed by a team of German scientists and medical professionals in a dedicated private German institute.

 If you are interested to apply for a stem cell-based treatment for back pain, of wish to know more information, please feel free to contacts us.